varunpatel6018/AdvorixInternsihp_task1/README.md

 The program makes use of various Python concepts such as:

-Functions for modular programming
+• Functions for modular programming

-Loops for continuous menu display
+• Loops for continuous menu display

-Conditional statements for user choices
+• Conditional statements for user choices

-File handling using CSV module
+• File handling using CSV module

-String formatting for proper output display
+• String formatting for proper output display

-Basic error handling for smooth execution
+• Basic error handling for smooth execution

 This system reduces manual paperwork, ensures quick access to student data, and provides an efficient and user-friendly way to manage records.

 🎯 Objectives of the Project

-To store student records using a CSV file
+•To store student records using a CSV file

-To implement add, view, update, and deleteoperations
+• To implement add, view, update, and deleteoperations

-To include academic details like semester and marks
+• To include academic details like semester and marks

-To create a menu-driven command-line application
+• To create a menu-driven command-line application

-To understand file handling in Python
+• To understand file handling in Python

 🛠 Technologies Used

-Python Programming Language
+• Python Programming Language

-CSV Module
+• CSV Module

-Command Line Interface
+• Command Line Interface

-File Handling
+• File Handling

 ✅ Advantages

-Simple and easy to operate
+• Simple and easy to operate

-Permanent data storage
+• Permanent data storage

-Fast retrieval of student records
+• Fast retrieval of student records

-Reduces manual work
+• Reduces manual work

-Structured and organized data management
+• Structured and organized data management

+Author: Varun Patel